JonTheBurger/nvim-elf-file/CONTRIBUTING.md

 # Contributing

-The principle aims of `nvim-elf-file` are to:

-1. Learn the complete set of basics for creating neovim plugins.
-2. Automate the tedious part of using readelf/objdump.
+The principle aim of `nvim-elf-file` is to automate the tedious part of using readelf/objdump.
-3. Extract `toggle_bin` from my dotfiles to a standalone plugin.

 The repo makes extensive use of typing and comments, plus static analysis to aid in understanding the code base.
 Furthermore, the neorocks [Best Practices]